 Put an end to this wondrous experience by walking along the warm sandy shores.
 This wildlife haven on the southeast tip of Java Island stretches to 43,420 hectares.
 Other than banteng, it is a peaceful home of endangered animals like green peafowls.
 It also possesses a wide array of plants of various species such as leadwood.

-The vegetation is so dense and lush, it creates a massive empire of greeneries.
+The vegetation is so dense and lush, that it creates a massive empire of greeneries.
 The Alas Purwo Park has four zones: Sanctuary Zone, Wilderness Zone, Intensive Use Zone, and Buffer Zone.
-As it strategically lays at the most eastern point of Java, it has numerous beaches.
+As it strategically lies at the most eastern point of Java, it has numerous beaches.